 On his site you can buy any of his many books, purchase his two DVDs (as a boxed set), set up personal time with Reverend Bob (he charges airfare for cross-country exorcisms), and purchase a beautiful replica of Reverend Larson's Cross of Deliverance (a $100 "gift," shipping/handling not included).
 The good Reverend also holds more than sixty seminars each year.

 So yes: in theory you can get rich being an exorcist, though you may want to skip that whole "poverty" part of the priestly oath.

-Another thing to consider is the tax incentive: Any sort of treatment that is required for on-the-job injuries (acidic vomit, spike impalement, blindness, loss of faith) might be—in-part or completely—tax deductible under the current tax code.
-Check with your tax adviser.
+Another thing to consider is the tax incentive: any sort of treatment that's required for on-the-job injuries (acidic vomit, spike impalement, loss of faith) might be—in-part or completely—tax deductible under the current tax code.